Or the ghost, depending on how you wish to phrase it.

 You're on the verge of a gigantic success story here.

-Your feelings are not hurt, you're not feeling like a second-class citizen.
+You're not feeling like a second-class citizen.

 You walked in there hoping that you would be rejected.

-You were hoping that these Christian zealots would in fact continue to be Christian zealots and send you packing.
+You were hoping that these Christian zealots would, in fact, continue to be Christian zealots and send you packing.

 Am I wrong about this?